A white man fatally shoots 3 Black people at a Florida store in a hate crime, then kills himself

 In a statement, the university said that shortly before the shooting, one of its security officers saw the man near the school's library and asked him to identify himself.
 When he refused, he was asked to leave.
 The man returned to his car.

-Sheriff Waters said the man was spotting putting on his vest and mask before leaving.
+Sheriff Waters said the man was spotted putting on his vest and mask before leaving.
 He said it is unknown if he had originally planned to attack the school.

 “I can't tell you what his mindset was while he was there, but he did go there," the sheriff said.